Skip to main content

 About

-Quantum Odyssey is a single player simulation game.
+Quantum Odyssey is a single player simulation game with horror and science fiction themes.
 It was developed by Quarks Interactive and was released on January 29, 2025.
 It received very positive reviews from players.

 Skip User Reviews